ashvinibarode/Responsive--card--layout/README.md

 ✅ Responsive grid layout (mobile-friendly)
 ✅ Smooth hover transitions on images and text
 ✅ Center-aligned layout with consistent spacing
-✅ Fully customizable (add any number of cards)

 ---